Jonathan Morgan, CEO, OpenMarket – July 25, 2016

-From mechanised weaving in the first Industrial Revolution to Henry Ford’s preference for black Model T cars because the paint dried faster, the history of manufacturing is an ongoing quest for disruptive technology that builds things better, faster and cheaper.
+From mechanized weaving in the first Industrial Revolution to Henry Ford’s preference for black Model T cars because the paint dried faster, the history of manufacturing is an ongoing quest for disruptive technology that builds things better, faster and cheaper.

 As once dumb machines become smart enough to collect and communicate data, it’s clear that the next Industrial Revolution will hinge on the Internet of Things (IoT).
 Dubbed Industry 4.0, it promises to deliver another fundamental shift in manufacturing processes just like mechanization and steam, assembly lines and electricity, computers and automation.